What Is Vacant Home Insurance?

 What happens if a squatter moves into my vacant home?

 Squatters are a very real risk for vacant properties, and the legal and financial fallout can be significant.
 If squatters move in and cause damage, a standard homeowners policy almost certainly won't cover it once the home has been classified as vacant.
-Some vacant home policies may cover the physical damage caused by squatters, but the legal costs of removing them — including potential eviction proceedings — are generally not covered.
-In states with strong tenant-protection laws, a squatter situation can take months to resolve and cost thousands in legal fees.
+Some vacant home policies may cover the physical damage caused by squatters through their vandalism and malicious mischief coverage, but the legal costs of removing them (including eviction proceedings) are generally not covered.
+In 2026, insurers are increasingly requiring documented inspections, security measures, and exterior lighting as conditions for favorable pricing on vacant homes in higher-risk areas.